-Survey Date Description of Changes Since Last Survey Interpretation 16 th November 2016 Topographic Survey: Cattersty Sands is covered by a six-monthly topographic survey.
+Survey Date Description of Changes Since Last Survey Interpretation 20 th October 2017 Topographic Survey: Cattersty Sands is covered by a six-monthly topographic survey.
 Data have been used to create a DGM (Appendix B - Map 4) using a GIS package.
 The beach is steeper to the west of the breakwater than the east, but in both areas the gradient is relatively smooth.
 East of the breakwater, the beach is punctuated by Kilton Beck and the harbour so the gradient is shallower.
 Immediately east of the fishtail groyne, the stream has cut a channel, which is most deeply incised at its landward extent.
-The GIS has also been used to calculate the differences between Spring 2016 and Autumn 2016 topographic surveys and is presented as DGM (as shown in Appendix B - Map 8), to identify areas of net erosion and accretion.
+The GIS has also been used to calculate the differences between Spring 2017 and Autumn 2017 topographic surveys and is presented as DGM (as shown in Appendix B - Map 8), to identify areas of net erosion and accretion.
 The difference plot shows a patchy distribution of accretion and erosion.
-To the west of the breakwater, accretion dominates in the upper and lower beach with erosion occurring in the middle beach.
-To the east of the breakwater, there is a similar pattern except at the end of the fishtail groyne where there is erosion down the beach to the edge of the survey limit.
+To the west of the breakwater, accretion dominates with a patch of erosion occurring on the lower beach to the west of the survey extent.
+To the east of the breakwater, accretion also dominates, however there are more extensive areas of very little change.
+There are some small patches of erosion on the lower beach towards the breakwater, in the channel from the stream, and on the upper beach to the east of the fishtail groyne.
 The topographic change data shows Cattersty Sands is very dynamic, influenced by both coastal and fluvial processes and the breakwater.
-Short term change, over the preceding six-monthly shows similar beach behaviour either side of the breakwater with shore parallel strips of erosion and accretion indicating bar migration.
-The exception is in the vicinity of the fish tailed groyne, works carried out in 2015 may have impacted on the beach behaviour.
-Longer term trends : On the south east side of the breakwater the long term pattern of erosion in the channel and accretion in the mid beach continued although there was a patch of erosion on the lower beach which was not a continuation of the long term trend for the beach.
+Short term change, over the preceding six-monthly shows similar beach behaviour either side of the breakwater with accretion being dominant.
+Longer term trends: On the south-east side of the breakwater the long term pattern of erosion in the channel and accretion in the mid beach continued although there was a patch of erosion on the lower beach which was not a continuation of the long term trend for the beach.
 The winter erosion dominates the overall behaviour of the beach but the calmer weather in the summer months should lead to some accretion.
 If the erosion of the upper beach continues, it is likely to drive cliff failures, which would add material to the upper beach for redistribution.